PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 14. **G1HeapRegionSize=8M+:** Default is auto calculated.
 SUPER important for Minecraft, especially 1.15, as with low memory situations, the default calculation will in most times be too low.
-Any memory allocation half of this size (4MB) will be treated as "Humongous" and promote straight to old generation and is harder to free.
+Any memory allocation half of this size (4 MB) will be treated as "Humongous" and promote straight to old generation and is harder to free.
 If you allow java to use the default, you will be destroyed with a significant chunk of your memory getting treated as Humongous.